tpanattha/portfolio/README.md

 # Table of contents
 About
-Portfolio Projects
+1. Portfolio Projects
-Tableau Vizzes
+2. Tableau Vizzes
-Certificates
+3. Certificates
-Contacts
+4. Learn